-Jardim António Borges is a botanical garden located only a few minutes from Ponta Delgada downtown.
+Jardim António Borges is a botanical garden located just a few minutes from downtown Ponta Delgada.
 This peaceful paradise, a true green lung of the city centre, is free to enter, where you may find winding paths, endemic and native plants, caves, tunnels built from the red lava stone, and ponds.

 Adding to this, while walking around the garden, you will find an emblematic ancient tree, the Australian banyan, straight out of a fairy tale.

-For the children, there is a playground and many appealing places for their playful games.
+For the children, there is a playground and many appealing places for play.

 Geology & Volcanology